smw5qz/Face-Recognizing-Doorbell/README.md

 # Face-Recognizing-Doorbell
 Raspberry Pi 4 camera detects known faces, sends a "[name] is at the door!" message to a smart speaker.
+*only works for Google Home at this time

 Adapted from carolinedunn's project.
 See hers for installing and setting up the required software, including OpenCV.